 Oil and gas production can take place on federal, state, tribal, or private land.
-On federal land, New Mexicans are supposed to receive ‘fair market value for the use of the public lands and their resources,’ including from oil and gas production.3
+On federal land, New Mexicans are supposed to receive “fair market value for the use of the public lands and their resources,” including use for oil and gas production.3

 New Mexico determines how much is charged for oil and gas production on state public lands.
 But when it comes to oil and gas production on federal public lands, the rates are set by the Bureau of Land Management (BLM) within the Department of the Interior.
-The revenue that’s collected through royalty rates, rental rates, and minimum lease bids is then split roughly 50/50 with the state.
+The revenue that’s collected through royalties, rental payments, and minimum lease bids is then split roughly 50/50 with the state.

-The BLM’s rates, however, are severely outdated.
-The royalty rates have not been updated in nearly a century, and the rental rate and minimum lease bids have not been updated in decades.
-Meanwhile, oil and gas production has grown tremendously in New Mexico and oil and gas companies have become more and more profitable.
-This is particularly problematic for New Mexico because the state has a higher share than any other state of oil and natural gas production on federal lands, and we are losing out the most from BLM’s outdated policies.
+The BLM’s rates for these three forms of payment, however, are severely outdated, as are federal bonding rates.
+The royalty rate has not been updated in over a century, and the rental rate and minimum lease bids have not been updated in decades.
+Meanwhile, oil and gas production has grown tremendously in New Mexico while the cost of capping and cleaning up an orphaned well has increased.
+This is particularly problematic for New Mexico because the state has the highest share in the nation of oil and natural gas production on federal lands, so we are losing out the most from the BLM’s outdated policies.

 Royalties – a share of the production value of the oil or gas extracted: 12.5% (onshore rate)

-Over the last decade, oil production from federal leases has boomed with a cumulative total of 554 billion barrels sold, making New Mexico the largest producer of oil from federal lands.
-Over the same period, 8 trillion cubic feet of natural gas was produced from federal lands in New Mexico, more than from any other state except Wyoming.
+Oil production from federal leases in New Mexico has boomed with a cumulative total of 554 billion barrels sold between fiscal year 2009 (FY09) and FY18, making New Mexico the largest producer of oil from federal lands.
+Over the same time frame, 8 trillion cubic feet of natural gas was produced from federal lands in New Mexico – more than from any other state except Wyoming.

 While this production has resulted in substantial revenue for the state, New Mexico has lost out on billions of dollars of additional revenue due to BLM’s outdated rates.
-If the prevailing federal offshore rate of 18.75% had been imposed, for example, New Mexico would have received $2.5 billion more in revenue this past decade.
-That’s revenue that could have been used in our classrooms and put toward critical community investments.
-Similarly, if the rental rates and mineral leasing bids had been annually adjusted for inflation, New Mexico could have benefited from an additional $10 million.4
+If the prevailing federal offshore rate of 18.75% had been imposed between FY09 and FY18, for example, New Mexico would have received $2.5 billion more in revenue.
+That’s funding that could have been used in our classrooms and put toward critical community investments.
+Similarly, if rental rates had been annually adjusted for inflation, New Mexico could have benefited from an additional $9-$10 million.4

 Updating the rates is smart policy, and there is no evidence to suggest that doing so would significantly impact oil and gas production.
 In fact, independent analyses by the Government Accountability Office and the Congressional Budget Office have both determined that revised rates could increase revenues up to $90 million per year, while having a minimal impact on production.
-Officials in Colorado and Texas have said that they raised the royalty rates for oil and gas production on state lands without a significant effect on production.
-Colorado, which increased its rate most recently from 16.67 percent to 20 percent has seen no change in interest in new leases either.5
+Officials in Colorado and Texas have said that raising the royalty rates for oil and gas production on state lands did not have a significant effect on production.
+This is despite the fact that Colorado increased its rate most recently from 16.67% to 20%.5

 When production levels do fluctuate, it’s usually because there are a number of physical and technical factors, as well as broader market forces that influence whether companies decide to produce oil and gas, and not the prevailing royalty and rental rates.
-These include the likelihood of finding oil or gas at a certain location, how much is available if it is found, the estimated extraction costs, anticipated oil and gas prices, and the cost of capital.6
+Global oil and gas prices are the largest influencer of production levels.
+Other factors include the likelihood of finding oil or gas at a certain location, how much is available if it is found, the estimated extraction costs, and the cost of capital.6

-It’s long past time for the BLM to update its rates.
-Our children are paying the price, and taxpayers should get a fair return for the natural resources that belong to ALL of us.
+As the BLM resumes leasing federal lands for oil and gas production, it’s urgent that the agency update its rates.
+Our children are paying the price for the BLM’s inaction, and New Mexicans should get a fair return for the natural resources that belong to ALL of us.

 - Increase current minimums:

-- Adjust periodically to ensure that taxpayers are receiving their fair share as mandated under federal law.
+- Adjust periodically to ensure that we are receiving our fair share as mandated under federal law.

-1 New Mexico Tax Research Institute.
-January 2019.
-State and Local Revenue Impacts of the Oil and Gas Industry.
+1 State and Local Revenue Impacts of the Oil and Gas Industry, New Mexico Tax Research Institute, January 2019

 3 43 U.S.C. § 1701(a)(9)